Arc-Dream/Dark-Panel-/README.md

-# Dark-Panel-
+# Dark Panel
-A clone of "Panel" database management application as a single page Python Flask remake
+A clone of "Panel" database management application as a single page Python Flask remake;